Corona-Trace/web-redact/README.md

 # TODO

-- get timeline working

-  - only show markers for current time
+- complete saving of added markers
-  - when addming markers, use current time

 - make it possible to delete locations by deleting places?
 - make responsive
 - use same Map for Add/Remove?